jboss-developer/jboss-eap-quickstarts/jts/README.md

 _NOTE - Before you begin:_

-1. If it is running, stop the JBoss EAP 6.1 server.
+1. If it is running, stop the JBoss server.
 2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
 3. After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

 #### Modify the Server Configuration by Running the JBoss CLI Script

-1. Start the JBoss EAP 6.1 server with the full profile, passing a unique node ID by typing the following command.
+1. Start the JBoss server with the full profile, passing a unique node ID by typing the following command.
 Be sure to replace `UNIQUE_NODE_ID` with a node identifier that is unique to both servers.

         For Linux:  JBOSS_HOME/bin/standalone.sh -c standalone-full.xml -Djboss.tx.node.id=UNIQUE_NODE_ID
         For Windows:  JBOSS_HOME\bin\standalone.bat -c standalone-full.xml  -Djboss.tx.node.id=UNIQUE_NODE_ID